ngrx/platform/docs/effects/api.md

 ### groupOfType

-Filter actions by action types and only execute when all actions have been dispatched.
+Once all of the action types have been observed, only than return the observable.

 Usage:
 ```ts